Why Skeptical Executives Are Adding Meditation to Their Toolkit (And What Changed Their Minds)

 Google, Goldman Sachs, and General Mills all have meditation programs for executives.
 They've adopted these programs because they work.

-The Three Objections I Hear Most
+The Three Objections I Hear Most About Meditation for Leaders—Answered

 The most common complaint: "My mind kept making lists.
 I couldn't stop thinking about everything on my plate right now."